ming-00/fma/README.md

 1. Fill a `.env` configuration file (at repository's root) with the following content.
     ```
     AUDIO_DIR=./data/fma_small/  # the path to a decompressed fma_*.zip
-    FMA_KEY=MYKEY  # only if you want to query the freemusicarchive.org API
     ```

 1. Open Jupyter or run a notebook.